schang412/cocotbext-spi/README.md

     sclk_freq  = 25e6,   # clock rate in Hz
-    cpol       = False,  # clock idle polarity cpha       = True,   # clock phase (CPHA=True means sample on FallingEdge) msb_first  = True    # the order that bits are clocked onto the wire )
+    cpol       = False,  # clock idle polarity cpha       = True,   # clock phase (CPHA=True means sample on FallingEdge) msb_first  = True,   # the order that bits are clocked onto the wire frame_spacing_ns = 0 # the spacing between frames that the master waits for or the slave obeys
+                         #       the slave should raise SpiFrameError if this is not obeyed.
+)
 ```